exploring self-realization, sacred personhood, and full humanity

 We get it.
 This was a man who had lost everything in the wake of the toxic factionalism in his home town.

 The way forward, as he saw it, was to reinstitute the steel fist of the “Pax Romana,” the good old days when the trains ran on time because the Caesars wielded a big sword and everyone knew his place in society.
 This is why, in Dante’s vision of Heaven, we find Roman Emperors, a pantheon of political saints.
 They knew how to run a tight ship, let me tell you.
-No “Romeo and Juliet” stabbings in the street on their watch.
+No “Romeo and Juliet” stabbings in the street on their watch, that's for sure.

 With this image in mind, Dante believes, it is no accident that God’s Church should find headquarters in Rome.
 This seemingly fortuitous juxtapositioning of state and church, in one great city, surely, is portentous of God’s will.
 Yes, the present Church is a gangster, it’s utterly corrupted and worldly, thought Dante, but this doesn’t mean it doesn’t have a prime role to play in bringing peace and justice, the ideal society, to the Earth.